mateusluizfb/TAC-crawler/README.md

 Make sure you have the latest version of Node.js installed.

-1. Install dependencies - `yarn install`
+1. Install dependencies - `npm install`
-2. Run the scrapper - `yarn start`
+2. Run the scrapper - `npm run start`
-3. Run the parser - `yarn parse`
+3. Run the parser - `npm run parse`

 This project uses: